 The original title of my first book was Rendezvous with Death, after a lovely poem by Alan Seegar, 1888-1916.
 I later changed this to The White Lady, which references the recurring motif of owls (barn owls are known as les dames blanches in French) and the code name for the resistance network in occupied France in the Great War.

-It tells the story of Charlotte, a militant suffragette, who has a profound encounter with a mysterious man only for him to walk away the next morning.
+The White Lady is a romantic thriller set in the First World War.
+It tells the story of Charlotte, an ex-suffragette, who has a profound encounter with a mysterious man only for him to walk away the next morning.
 She finds love elsewhere but her world is shattered by the outbreak of war.
 Charlotte is recruited for espionage work in occupied France where her resilience and courage are tested to their limits – until fate once more intervenes.